 Today’s salad is definitely a Spring dish, a Mushroom Salad.
 Spring Mushrooms are grilled with some red onion and then dressed.
 It is gorgeous.

-Similar dishes include Mushroom, Spinach and Blue Cheese Salad, Mushroom and Carrot Salad with Mung Bean Sprouts, and Stuffed Mushrooms.
+Similar dishes include Mushroom, Spinach and Blue Cheese Salad, Mushroom and Carrot Salad with Mung Bean Sprouts, Mushrooms Baked in Vine Leaves, and Stuffed Mushrooms.

 You might like to also browse our other Salads – over a hundred!
 Or just the Mushroom Salads.
 Have a look at all of our Mushroom recipes here.
 And explore our easy Early Spring recipes too.